← Back to Documentation

 Project Structure

-After installing packages, your project structure will include a Plugins/ directory:
+After installing packages, your project structure will include a Plugins/ directory and a plugins.lock file:

 MyProject/